-Meet the first two cohorts of Stanford African Scholars in Global Health (SASH) scholars — mid-career physicians in senior leadership positions from African countries.
+Meet the first four cohorts of Stanford African Scholars in Global Health (SASH) — mid-career physicians in senior leadership positions from African countries.
 They will spend six weeks at Stanford in 2025, gaining a skill set needed to improve health outcomes in their respective countries.
 This inaugural program is led by CIGH in partnership with the Stanford Center for Medical Education, and funded by an independent educational grant from Pfizer.
 Learn more about SASH here.

 Yewande Babalola